remla2025-team9/operation/docs/extension.md

 1. **Cloning and pulling from DVC**
    When team members clone the repository and run `dvc pull` without making any changes, they see a “missing cache” error for `preprocessor.joblib`.

-2. **Manual fixes break the pipeline**
+2. **Manual intervention leads to downstream instability**
    If someone deletes or replaces `preprocessor.joblib` by hand, downstream stages—feature generation, model training, and evaluation—fail because they expect a stable preprocessor object.

-3. **Unreliable CI tests**
+3. **Inconsistent CI results due to non-determinism**
    Automated tests that load `preprocessor.joblib` fail at random.
 That leaves our CI builds red and blocks merges.

-Our goal is to make the pipeline reproducible: after cloning and running `dvc pull`, a simple `dvc repro` should generate the same `preprocessor.joblib` and let all later stages run without manual intervention.
+We aim to improve reproducibility and reduce manual overhead in our release process: after cloning and running `dvc pull`, a simple `dvc repro` should generate the same `preprocessor.joblib` and let all later stages run without manual intervention.

 ## 2. Why It Matters